Arushi64/-CIS641-HW2-Sharma/README.md

 * Personal Interest: Running
 * Personal Interest: Binge Watching Series
-* Techincal Interests: Linux and Hacking
+* Techincal Interests: Linux and Hacking and working for the CIA